core-wg/comi/draft-ietf-core-comi.md

 * CoMI uses the methods FETCH and iPATCH to access multiple data nodes.
   RESTCONF uses instead the HTTP method PATCH and the HTTP method GET with the "fields" Query parameter.

-* RESTCONF uses the HTTP methods HEAD, and OPTIONS, which are not used by CoAP.
+* RESTCONF uses the HTTP methods HEAD, and OPTIONS, which are not supported by CoAP.

 * CoMI does not support "insert" query parameter (first, last, before, after) and the "point" query parameter which are supported by RESTCONF.